mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 <DataGrid disableColumnFilter />
 ```

-**Per column**
+{{"demo": "pages/components/data-grid/filtering/DisableFilteringGridAllColumns.js", "bg": "inline"}}

+### For some columns

-You can disable the filter on a column by setting the `filterable` property of the `GridColDef` to `false`;
+To disable the filter on a column, set the `filterable` property of `GridColDef` to `false`.
+If the example below, the _Trader Email_ column can not be filtered.

 ```js
 const columns = [{ field: 'image', filterable: false }];
 ```

-{{"demo": "pages/components/data-grid/filtering/DisableFilteringGrid.js", "bg": "inline"}}
+{{"demo": "pages/components/data-grid/filtering/DisableFilteringGridSomeColumns.js", "bg": "inline"}}

-## Customize the filters
+## How are the rows filtered?

-The grid provides different ways to customize the filter panel.
-This section provides examples on how to make the most common modifications.

-### Change the input component
+### The operators

+The operator determines if a candidate value should be considered as a result.
-The value used by the operator to look for has to be entered by the user.
+The candidate value used by the operator is the one corresponding to the `field` attribute or the `valueGetter` of the `GridColDef`.
-On most column types, a text field is used.
-However, a custom component can be rendered instead.

-In this demo, the Rating column reuses the numeric filter and the same rating component is used to the enter the value of the filter.

-{{"demo": "pages/components/data-grid/filtering/ExtendNumericOperator.js", "bg": "inline", "defaultCodeOpen": false}}

-### Extend filter operators

-When defining a [custom column type](/components/data-grid/columns/#custom-column-types), the added operators are the same from the type that was extended.

-In this demo, a `price` column type (used by Total is USD) is defined extending the `number` column type.
-Instead of adding all numeric operators, only the operators `<` and `>` are kept.
-Furthermore, the "$" prefix is added to the input component with the `InputComponentProps` prop.

-{{"demo": "pages/components/data-grid/filtering/ColumnTypeFilteringGrid.js", "bg": "inline", "defaultCodeOpen": false}}
+The grid comes with a set of built-in filters for each column types.
+You can find the supported column types in the [columns section](/components/data-grid/columns/#column-types).

+**Note**: The [`valueFormatter`](/components/data-grid/columns/#value-formatter) is only used for rendering purposes.

-### Create a custom operator
+#### Create a custom operator

-If reusing the native filter operators is not enough, creating a custom operator is an option.
+If the built-in filter operators are not enough, creating a custom operator is an option.
 A custom operator is defined creating a `GridFilterOperator` object.
 This object has to be added to the `filterOperators` attribute of the `GridColDef`.

-The most important part of an operator is the `getApplyFilterFn` function.
+The main part of an operator is the `getApplyFilterFn` function.
-It's called with the `GridFilterItem` object and the `GridColDef` object.
+When applying the filters, the grid will call this function with the filter item and the column on which the item must be applied.
 This function must return another function that is called on every value of the column.
 The returned function determines if the cell value satisfies the condition of the operator.